 HALOCK is deep in the regulatory compliance and security field, so we sometimes take for granted that words common to us, like “HIPAA,” are still not clearly understood.
 So let’s take a moment to lay out the basics of HIPAA.
 For deeper coverage into the HIPAA Security Rule, take the “master class” here.

 Last week I presented a topic here at Halock’s blog site on the Hand Rule, also known as the “Calculus of Negligence.”
 The basic message of the post was that we can use information risk assessments to help us keep our security costs to a reasonable level, but only by describing how we would arrive […]

-While presenting a talk at CAMP IT last week I got into a number of conversations with attendees about the Hand Rule.
+While presenting a talk at CAMP IT last week I got into a number of conversations with attendees about the Hand Rule and security costs.
 At HALOCK Security Labs we talk about the Hand Rule a lot.
-Also known as the Calculus of Negligence, it is a way that an organization can mathematically estimate what a “reasonable” investment […]
+Also known as the Calculus of Negligence, it is a way that an organization can mathematically estimate what […]

 I hear this question very often.
 It is similar to the question, “Is email HIPAA compliant?” or “Are texts HIPAA compliant?”
 And while my gut often kicks in and I want to easily say, “No!” that is often a bad answer.
 Here is why.
 We don’t know whether something is compliant or not if we […]

 Perfect security is not possible, feasible nor required by law.
 In fact, information security laws and regulations require that we provide “reasonable and appropriate” security through a well-defined risk management process.
 Without a risk-based approach, organizations attempt to address information security requirements by either attempting to comply with a long list of security controls, or […]